Tbalta/Ada_Linux_Kernel_Module/readme.md

 gcc -c hello_ada.adb -o hello_ada.o
 gcc -c main.c -o main.o
 ```
-Compiling `hello_ada.adb` also creates a `hello_ada.ali` file which contains the Ada interface of the code, it is also used to create the object file which contains the initialisation and finalisation code.
+Compiling `hello_ada.adb` also creates a `hello_ada.ali` file which contains the Ada interface of the code.

-The generation of the initialisation and finalisation code is done from the `.ali` file previously generated with the `gnatbind` tool.
+We will use this file with the `gnatbind` tool to create the code for the initialisation and finalisation procedure.
 ```bash
 # Generate the init.adb file, -n is used to indicate that the entry point is not located in ada.
 gnatbind -n hello_ada.ali -o init.adb